kebabmaneater/what_is_this_uwu-minetest/README.md

 # What is this?
 UwU

 A mod that says at the top of your screen what you're looking at.
-Modified by kebabmaneater to be centered and have the tool shown.

-Also supports Extended Tooltips https://content.minetest.net/packages/Wuzzy/tt/

 ## Screenshots: